u-blox/u-blox-sho-OpenCPU/zephyr/boards/arm/ubx_evkninab4_nrf52833/doc/index.rst

 Flashing
 ========

-Build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details).
+Build and flash applications as usual (see :ref:`build_an_application` and :ref:`application_run` for more details)

 Here is an example for the :ref:`hello_world` application.

 Open a terminal program to the USB Serial Port installed when connecting the board and listen for output.

 Settings: 115200, 8N1, no flow control.